 Do not let branding and marketing make you feel uncomfortable because it implies that there is a sale to be made.
 In this modern era, schools need to compete for talent, students and community support – so if you’re not branding your schools and sharing your stories, you’re falling behind.
 You will not only build a greater appreciation within your community for the amazing work happening at your schools, but also catch the eye of the mainstream media who will then look to you for positive stories and examples of progress and innovation.
 Never underestimate the power of your stories.

-Read about branding your school district, on part 1 of the series: Is Marketing Your School or District a Thing?
+Read about branding your school district, on part 1 of this 2-part blog series: Is Marketing Your School or District a Thing?
 Part 1: Branding.

 This post originally appeared on the Education Elements blog.